Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Introduction

+This step can be proved by the method of compactness.
+Indeed, if the conclusion is false, we will have a sequence of solutions to the problems in the form of \cref{e.linear-2} whose coefficients and prescribed data converge to that of \cref{e.2.2}.
+If this sequence of solutions are compact (e.g. by the uniform H\"{o}lder continuity \Cref{l-3Ho}), there exists a subsequence of solutions converging to some function $\bar u$.
+Combining with the closedness result (e.g. by \Cref{l-35}), $\bar u$ is a solution of \cref{e.2.2}.
+Then $\bar u$ can be approximated by a linear polynomial, which will lead to a contradiction.

+The second step is a scaling argument, i.e. a sequence of repetitions of the first step.
+By a scaling argument, we have a sequence of estimates in $\Omega\cap B_{\eta^m} (m\geq 1)$, which implies the boundary $C^{1,\alpha}$ regularity.
+The scaling invariance of equations is the key to this step.

+We point out that Nornberg \cite{MR3980853} also regarded $b^i,c$ as perturbation for $C^{1,\alpha}$ regularity.
+We deal with this in a more delicate way especially for higher regularity.
+Silvestre and Sirakov \cite{MR3246039} also obtained the boundary pointwise $C^{2,\alpha}$ regularity for flat boundaries.
+However, they first established the regularity for the equation $\Delta u+b_0^iu_i=0$ where $b_0$ is constant vector.
+Then they proved $C^{2,\alpha}$ regularity for general equations $a^{ij} u_{ij}+b^i(x)u_i=f$ by a perturbation argument.
+On the contrast, we obtain the pointwise $C^{2,\alpha}$ regularity directly based on the regularity of $\Delta u=0$.
+Finally, we remark here that some proofs presented in this paper could possibly be extended to models governed by degenerate/singular operators.

 This paper is organized as follows.
-In \Cref{MR}, we state our main results and make some comments.
-In particular, we will compare them with previous related results. \Cref{P1} is devoted to prepare some necessary preliminaries.
-Especially, we present the compactness and the closedness for a family of viscosity solutions.
-The pointwise regularity will be proved in the subsequent sections.
-We obtain the interior $C^{1,\alpha}$ regularity, $C^{2,\alpha}$ regularity and $C^{k,\alpha}$ regularity ($k\geq 3$) in \Cref{In-C1a-mu}, \Cref{In-C2a-mu} and \Cref{In-Cka-mu} respectively.
-The corresponding boundary regularity are proved in \Cref{C1a-mu} to \Cref{Cka-mu}. \Cref{C1C2Ck} gives proofs of the interior $C^{2}$ regularity and boundary $C^1$ regularity.
-Finally, we derive the interior $C^{k,\mathrm{lnL}}$ ($k\geq 2$) and boundary $C^{1,\mathrm{lnL}}$ regularity in \Cref{CLlnL}.
+In \Cref{No}, we introduce some basic notions, including the pointwise characterization of smoothness of functions and domains. \Cref{P1} is devoted to prepare some preliminary results, such as the regularity for model equations (see \Crefrange{l-3modin1}{l-32}), the compactness and the closedness for a family of viscosity solutions.

+The pointwise regularity will be stated and proved in the subsequent sections, along with some comments.
+In particular, we will compare our results with related previous ones.
+We give the interior $C^{1,\alpha}$ regularity, $C^{2,\alpha}$ regularity and $C^{k,\alpha}$ regularity ($k\geq 3$) in \Crefrange{In-C1a-mu}{In-Cka-mu} respectively.
+The corresponding boundary regularity are proved in \Cref{C1a-mu} to \Cref{Cka-mu}.
+Since the proofs of $C^k$ regularity and $C^{k,\mathrm{lnL}}$ regularity are similar to that of the $C^{k,\alpha}$ regularity, we only give proofs of several results.
+Precisely, in \Cref{C1C2Ck} we provide proofs of the interior $C^{2}$ regularity and boundary $C^1$ regularity.
+In \Cref{CLlnL}, we derive the interior $C^{k,\mathrm{lnL}}$ ($k\geq 2$) and boundary $C^{1,\mathrm{lnL}}$ regularity.
-In the second half of this section, we introduce some notions and notations.
-They will make the statements of our main results and the proofs concise and readable, which is one of our goals.
-Our paper treats the regularity of solutions in H\"{o}lder spaces and we adopt the classical definitions of H\"{o}lder spaces.
-For a bounded domain $\Omega$ and $k\geq 0$, $C^{k}(\Omega)$ denotes the space of functions who have continuous derivatives up to order $k$ in $\Omega$.
-The $C^{k}(\bar{\Omega})$ contains functions in $C^{k}(\Omega)$ whose derivatives of order $l$ ($0\leq l\leq k$) have continuous extensions to $\bar{\Omega}$.
-For $f\in C^{k}(\bar{\Omega})$, define its norm